aws-samples/Building-a-connected-car-physical-prototype-with-AWS-IoT-services/docs/Readme.md

 First of all, create the TimestreamExecutionRole that will be used by AWS IoT Fleetwise campaign to access to Amazon Timestream table.

-To create these resources with the aws-cli run the following command using the json files in the [infra](../cloud/infra/) folder from this [repo](https://gitlab.aws.dev/iot1/macchinetta):
+To create these resources with the aws-cli run the following command using the json files in the [infra](../cloud/infra/) folder:

 ```
 cd cloud/infra/